-Knit Together uses at least 4 octagrams to represent Christ, with perhaps Christ at the center and the rest of us weaving our way toward, around, and together with him.
-The weavings eventually find their way to the center spiraling toward eternity.
+“Knit Together” uses four octagrams to represent Christ.
+With Christ at the center of the piece, the strands represent individuals as we weave our way toward, around, and together with him.
+The weavings eventually find their way to the center and spiral toward eternity.

 This piece is 32 inches high, 32 inches wide, and 3/4 of an inch thick.